 Many health-conscious breakfast consumers are misled into believing they are on the right track for starting their day off right by drinking fruit juice.
 Nothing could be further from the truth.

-Juice is a refined product.
+The juice is a refined product.
 Sugar, water, and some vitamins and minerals are still present, but the fiber and flesh are completely removed.
 This formulation can spike the blood sugar in minutes, causing the same effects as the choices above.
+(3)

 Made of highly processed ingredients (white flour, sugar, margarine), commercially produced pastries (muffins, coffee cakes, Danishes, doughnuts, waffles, white bread, plain bagels, pancakes) are often low in nutrients and may have lots of additives to preserve their shelf life and freshness.

 Avoid packaged baked goods from your grocery store or chain coffee shop.
 Instead, choose freshly baked artisanal items from a local bakery or café.